View | The seven top technology trends to watch out for in 2022

 Decentralised digital identity (DDID) will become a reality in three industries: Forrester Research.

 Is DDID another passing buzzword?
-No. Forrester believes that this emerging model of DIDD will go on to replace the models that exist today.
+No. Forrester believes that this emerging model of DDID will go on to replace the models that exist today.
 DDID adoption has been slow.
-But I think this year will be when businesses should prepare for the rapid adoption of DIDD and its potential for disruptive impact.
+But I think this year will be when businesses should prepare for the rapid adoption of DDID and its potential for disruptive impact.

 The year 2021 was quite a wild one for the cybersecurity space.
 CIOs must avoid any loss of trust from a privacy breach.
 Privacy-enhancing computation techniques, therefore, will gather momentum this year.
 That’s why Gartner expects 60% of large organizations to use one or more privacy-enhancing computation techniques by 2025.
 Also, organisations that adopt a cybersecurity mesh architecture will achieve a significant reduction in the financial impact of security incidents.